 After eight years of playing on and off the road, he returned home to Atlanta, where he began to study drawing and painting at Georgia State University.
 There he met a sculptor, Martin Dawe who was an artist in residence, lecturing at the school.
 Scott began working with Martin and soon became one of his assistants.
-He learned to work in three dimensional forms, assisting Martin on sculpture projects and learning to work with clay in his spare time.
-This helped establish and inspire a foundation for Scott’s understanding of the human anatomy.
+He learned to work in three-dimensional forms, assisting Martin on sculpture projects and learning to work with clay in his spare time.
+This helped establish and inspire a foundation for Scott’s understanding of human anatomy.